TRAVEL IN FINLAND DURING CORONAVIRUS

 This page refers to Finnish public transport in Helsinki, Espoo, Vantaa, Hämeenlinna, Joensuu, Jyväskylä, Kajaani, Kotka, Kuopio, Lahti, Lappeenranta, Mikkeli, Oulu, Pori, Rauma, Riihimäki, Rovaniemi, Savonlinna, Seinäjoki, Tampere, Turku, Vaasa and more

 Finnish public transport is generally efficient, reliable, safe and on time.
-In my experience, getting around any town by public transport is manageable without fuss, and pretty quickly, even for a foreign visitor.
-For regular passengers, travel cards of various types such as Value tickets, Season tickets and Connection passes can significantly reduce transport costs; consult the local authority for details.
+Getting around any town by public transport is manageable without fuss, and pretty quickly, even for a foreign visitor.
+For regular passengers, Value tickets and Season tickets can significantly reduce transport costs; consult the local authority for details.
+Taxis are government-regulated; all are in good condition.
+Fares can be prohibitive.

 Useful words / phrases